Identifying Predatory Publishers: A Checklist

 Website and contact information

-Scope and subject matter
+Scope or subject matter

 Indexing, impact factor and archiving